Vanessa White: 2015–present: Chapter One and Two

 On 21 September 2015, White released her first solo track entitled "Relationship Goals."
 The song was intended as a preview of her solo album which was scheduled to follow in 2016, but failed to surface.
 On 13 November 2015, she released her official debut single, "Don't Want to Be Your Lover", with the music video for the song released on the same day.
 On 7 January 2016 she released a music video for new track "Nostalgia," and announced that it, alongside her two previously released tracks, would be included on her debut EP, Chapter One.
 The EP was released on 19 February 2016 and was followed by another promotional single, "Lipstick Kisses".
 On 8 September 2016, she released a new single, "Low Key".
 Her second solo EP, Chapter Two, was released on 31 March 2017; preceded by singles "Good Good" and "Running Wild".

 Television work

 White appeared in a number of reality television shows including Ghosthunting With...
 The Saturdays in 2010, The Saturdays: 24/7 in 2011 and Chasing the Saturdays in 2013.

 In January 2010, White participated in the first series of the ITV celebrity reality television programme Popstar to Operastar.
 She was the second contestant eliminated, on 22 January.

 In November 2017, White was confirmed as a participant on the seventeenth series of I'm a Celebrity...Get Me Out of Here!.
 She was the fourth to be eliminated and finished in eighth place on 5 December 2017.
-During her time in the jungle, White became a popular topic on social media due to her lack of knowledge about the music industry, which was highlighted during a 'bushtucker trial'.

 In 2018, she participated in E4 show, All Star Driving School.